 5. Use incremental closes

-Research suggests that prospects contemplate objections long before ‘close’ and to avoid conflict.
-They often cite a socially acceptable rationale such as price which may not be the real barrier to buying.
+Research suggests that prospects contemplate objections long before ‘close’ and, to avoid conflict, they often cite socially acceptable rationale such as price when this may not be the real barrier to buying.

 To avoid this, sales reps can ask prospects to make small commitments throughout the process.
 This allows objections from buyers to be surfaced earlier-on.

 In the building industry architects tend to specify the products they have used before.
 The same study also shows that incremental commitments can also convince prospects to change.